 Price to expand: Extreme

-Why to play them: You've got fascination with the biologically odd, or are a big fan of H.R.
-Giger's art work.
+Why play them: You've got a fascination with the biologically odd, or are a big fan of H.R.
+Giger's artwork.
 But seriously, if you want to lead an army that will literally (during the game) instil terror into your enemies and use a plethora of weird and wonderful alien technology, but can also rip the face off someone in hand-to-hand combat, the Tyranids are for you.

 Why not to play them: They are hand-to-hand focused so you'll have to be canny against some enemies who do their biggest damage from range.
 As the word horde might indicate, there are plenty of bodies in a Tyranid army so they can be expensive to collect and to make a sizeable force with.
 Given their organic forms and curves, bumps and lumps they are particularly tricky to paint really well, too.